23 of the Best Gluten-Free Cookie Brands (2022)

 What To Look for When Selecting Gluten-Free Cookie Brands

-GCFO Certification
+GFCO Certification

-If you are especially sensitive to gluten, you should consider sticking to the GF cookie brands on this list with a GFCO certification.
+If you are especially sensitive to gluten, you should consider sticking to the gluten-free cookie brands on this list with a GFCO certification.
 The GFCO provides independent verification of gluten-free foods and ensures that the products are at or below 10 ppm of gluten.

 Malt